Mushymato/TrinketTinker/guide/0-Trinket.md

 | StardewValley.Objects.Trinkets.IceOrbTrinketEffect | Shoot an icy orb that freezes the enemy every few seconds |

 The Golden Spur and Basilisk Paw effects are not implemented through an effect class, instead certain parts of game simply checks if the player has a specific trinket equipped.

-When using TrinketTinker, if a trinket has Tinker data provided for a Trinket, the TrinketEffectClass will be forced to `TrinketTinker.Effects.TrinketTinkerEffect` in order to utilize the features of this class.